-3.3 Drained condition.
+Drained condition.

-Peiris et al. (1994) has shown that the dilatancy relation given by Eq.5 must be modified in accurate estimate of volumetric strain development.
-Modification for the stress-dilatancy relationship is mainly by assuming a varying m, given as follows.
+Peiris et al. (1994) has noted the necessity in modifying the dilatancy relation given by Eq.5, in estimating the volumetric strain accurately.
+Modification for the stress-dilatancy relationship is mainly by assuming a varying $\mu$ , given as follows.